 DMS 104 Introduction to Sonographic Instrumentation (3 CR) In this course students will learn the history and basic principles of static and real-time ultrasound machines.
 The instrumentation of A-mode and its conversion into the real time B-mode scanners will be explored.
 Laboratory assignments reinforce learning activities.

-Prerequisites: BIO 132 or BIO 155 or BIO 254, ENG 085 and MAT 131 or higher, plus signed DMS fact sheet (EQV-DMSFS)
+Prerequisites: ENG 085 and MAT 131 or higher, plus signed DMS fact sheet (EQV-DMSFS)